MelchiorDahrk/Red-Wisdom/ReadMe.md

 Changelog:
 1.0.0 - Initial release
 1.0.1 - Fixed journal entry about where the blood lotus are.
 Added a new teleport timer to Nirani.
 Added a dead count check in dialogue for Mut.
+1.1.0 - Added OpenMW SSQN support.
+Fixed incorrect journal entry being given when buying the inscribed guar hide.
+Still add topic if you're a cheapskate with Borwen.